Coral Cheltenham offer: Get £20 in free bets for the festival

 How to spend your Coral Cheltenham free bets

-The Nicky Henderson-trained nine-year-old has won at the festival before and bounced back to form in imperious style last time out at Ascot.
-Stepped up in distance for the first time, he powered clear after the final fence and is now a short-priced favourite for this race.
-With the opposition looking weak, he is miles clear on ratings and may be one to include in any multiples that you fancy on Thursday.
+The Nicky Henderson-trained nine-year-old has won at the Festival before and bounced back to form in imperious style last-time out at Ascot.
+Stepped up in distance for the first time he powered clear after the final fence and is now a short priced favourite for this race.
+With the opposition looking weak, he is miles clear on ratings and may be one to include in any multiples that you fancy on the Thursday.

 For more Cheltenham betting offers and free bets for new and existing customers, be sure to check what’s on offer with other leading bookmakers in the UK and Ireland: